ncatlab/nlab-content/pages/3585.md

 Hyperfunctions are a very useful tool in the study of [[D-modules]], holonomic systems of differential equations, and especially some aspects of [[symplectic geometry]] and [[harmonic analysis]] that are part of [[microlocal analysis]], especially [[algebraic microlocalization]].

-This page is about hyperfunctions of one variable only, for the multiple variable case see [[hyperfunctions of multiple variables]].
+This page is about hyperfunctions of one variable only, for the multiple variable case see [[hyperfunction of multiple variables]].

 ## Abstract
 We define hyperfunctions and explain some basic properties.

-The theory of hyperfunctions of one variable is considerably easier than the one for multiple variables, for this reason we will split the exposition to handle the one dimensional case first, and then generalize to multiple dimensions: [[hyperfunctions of multiple variables]].
+The theory of hyperfunctions of one variable is considerably easier than the one for multiple variables, for this reason we will split the exposition to handle the one dimensional case first, and then generalize to multiple dimensions: [[hyperfunction of multiple variables]].

 The exposition of the one dimensional theory will try to illuminate the following points: